 In solidarity with the Black community and this social justice movement, we cancelled our content on Tuesday, June 2 to educate, listen and amplify the voices of POC.

 We know must take steps forward in creating space for systematically marginalized and oppressed peoples.
+We are actively listening, learning and educating ourselves.

 As our team rejoins us to help us reopening our studios, we start by asking them to commit to at least one action rooted in learning – whether that’s listening to a podcast, amplifying the voice of others through social media, donating, having a courageous conversation or reading a book.